hos/pyfem1d/README.md

 ## Example input File

-An input for feminist is composed of input lines you would normally enter in feminist's CLI.
+An input for pyfem1d is composed of input lines you would normally enter in pyfem1d's CLI.
 You can collect these commands in a file and run them directly for faster results.
 ```
 # ex1.txt:
 bctype 2